 The key to a good Mardi Gras Day is getting up early.
 There is so much fun to be had — don’t miss a minute.
 And before you go out, put on a costume.
 It could just be a mask, a silly hat, a cape, something sparkly, feathers, glitter.
 Mardi Gras is not just a spectator event.

-The all-day Lundi Gras festivities culminate with two spectacular parades, one a study in traditional elegance and another in contemporary opulence.
+The all-day Lundi Gras festivities culminate with two spectacular parades, one a study in old-world elegance and another in contemporary opulence.
 National Weather Service tells us that clouds will roll in after a mostly sunny Lundi Gras, and patchy fog is expected after dark.
 The night will remain mild, with lows around 62.
 Krewe of Proteus

 Presenting the second oldest parade in the Carnival lineup, the Krewe of Proteus adheres to tradition just it adheres to the chassis it has been using since the 1880s, when it was formed as an offshoot of the mystic krewes of Momus and Comus.
 It stopped parading for six years in the 1990s, returning to the streets again 1999.

 Four parades will roll through Uptown today and tonight (Feb.
 19) — all back on their traditional routes.
 The Krewe of Thoth will be celebrating its 75th anniversary on its idiosyncratic Uptown route.
 The daytime parades will roll under mostly sunny skies, with a high near 65.
 For Bacchus tonight, it will be partly cloudy, with a low around 55 with a southwest wind 5 to 10 mph, according to the National Weather Service.